 We offer consultation and training across many disciplines:

 - Congregational rabbis, educators, administrators, caring committee volunteers

 - Hospital chaplains, CPE students, physicians, nurses, social workers, dieticians

 - Hospice teams

-- Long term care administrators, social service and activity coordinators
+- Long-term care administrators and social service and activity coordinators

 - Therapists and other griefcare professionals

 Areas of expertise and educational offerings:

 - Nuances of Jewish spiritual care